MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 To learn more about other Visual Studio accessibility options available to you, see the [Accessibility features of Visual Studio](../ide/reference/accessibility-features-of-visual-studio.md) page.

 > [!TIP]
-> If there is an accessibility option for colors or fonts that you think might be useful but isn't currently available in Visual Studio, please let us know in the **[Suggest a feature](../ide/suggest-a-feature.md)** forum.
+> If there is an accessibility option for colors or fonts that you think might be useful but isn't currently available in Visual Studio, please let us know by using the **[Suggest a feature](../ide/suggest-a-feature.md)** forum.

 ## Next steps